How to Grow Vegetables

 Radishes are a common alternative for people that don’t like potatoes.
 You will have many options with these ones as you can roast, fry, or use them for salads.
 They also come in varieties that make it easy for you to grow.

 The dark pink radishes are for summer growing.
 The whiter ones do well in spring and winter.
 You can also grow any of them indoors.
-Follow the these steps:
+Follow these steps:

 - Prepare light soil by adding sand as one quarter of the soil, and then add compost – check the price of potting sand on Amazon.